eight04/db-to-cloud/README.md

 async sync.init() => void
 ```

-Initialize the sync controller:

-1. Initialize the cloud adapter.
-2. Read the state from the storage into memory.
+Initialize the sync controller and read the state from the storage into memory.

+`sync.use` should be called before this method otherwise it throws a `drive is undefined` error.

 Without calling this function, sending items to `sync.put`, `sync.delete`, etc, has no effect.
 Documents are added to the queue only if this function is called.